 First year keeping bees, and when i started doing some removals.
 I had been catching wasps and studying them from the first day I could run fast.

 1996 When I Started building my hive numbers, By 1998 I had 60 hives i was operating.

-For estimates, please Text photos to 630-636-8148, only if you feel safe doing it. will try to estimate cost for removal. $100.00 to come to location.
+With the Virus I will be taking Every safety step Like Masks and Distance from customer.
+If on the day of the removal, if you are not feel well please contact me, to sent a new time and day. please Text photos to 630-636-8148, only if you feel safe doing it. will try to estimate cost for removal. $100.00 to come to location.
 If I do the removal, It is just what it cost to do the removal.
 15 mile work area, And not East of 355.

 Do not start jobs after close, jobs may take hours to do.
 NO monthly Service plans they are not needed for stinging insects.